longhorn/website/content/docs/1.1.0/volumes-and-nodes/maintenance.md

 ## Removing a Node
 To remove a node:
 1. Disable the disk scheduling.
-1. Delete all the replicas on the node.
+1. Evict all the replicas on the node.

-    It's recommended to delete replicas one by one since this step will trigger the replicas to rebuild.

-    > **Upcoming feature:** The replica eviction feature can also help here.
 1. Detach all the volumes on the node.

     If the node has been drained, all the workloads should be migrated to another node already.